jupyter-server/jupyter_releaser/docs/source/get_started/making_first_release.md

     instead.
   - Use the "since" field to select PRs prior to the latest tag to include in the release
   - Type "true" in the "since the last stable git tag" if you would like to include PRs since the last non-prerelease version tagged on the target repository and branch.
+  - The additional "Post Version Spec" field should be used if your repo uses a dev version (e.g. 0.7.0.dev0)
   - The workflow will use the GitHub API to find the relevant pull requests and make an appropriate changelog entry.
   - The workflow will create a pull request to the target repository and branch.
 It will print the link in the "\*\* Next Step \*\*" job step.